 - E. coli, a class of bacteria that thrives in mammalian intestinal tracts

-- Salmonella, another type of bacteria that’s typically found in poultry and raw vegetables
+- Salmonella, another type of bacteria that are typically found in poultry and raw vegetables

-- Listeria, a bacteria that prefers poultry and beef
+- Listeria, a bacteria that prefer poultry and beef

 - Norovirus, the cause of the “stomach flu”